 The erosion of arms control regimes, the return of great power competition and fears of a new global arms race – amplified by technological innovations – pose a fundamental challenge to stability and security in the 21st century.
 While the era of bilateral arms control treaties dating from the Cold War is coming to an end, new actors have emerged that play a significant role in global peace and security.

 These developments call for a rethinking of traditional concepts of arms control and strategic stability, and require creative approaches for peaceful cooperation between the major powers.
 For this purpose, Körber-Stiftung and the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH) have initiated the Körber Strategic Stability Initiative.

-This project brings together selected experts from China, Russia, the United States and Europe to develop new ideas and approaches to strategic stability and the future of arms control.
-Besides on-site meetings in Germany, the group convenes for digital workshops, allowing for continuous exchange and interaction.
+This project brought together selected experts from China, Russia, the United States and Europe to develop new ideas and approaches to strategic stability and the future of arms control.
+The digital workshop series allowed for continuous exchange and interaction among the experts.

 Körber Strategic Stability Initiative, “How can we prevent great power competition from escalating into open conflict?”, www.strategicstability.org

 Christoph Heilmeier, Liana Fix, Ulrich Kühn, “Zeit zum Deeskalieren”, ZEIT.de, 16.6.2021 (in German)